Role

 Understanding the problem

-To kick-off the project, a gathered insights through customer satisfaction surveys and customer feedback from the store to identify how customers perceive the current offering, services and brand.
+To kick-off the project, I gathered insights through customer satisfaction surveys and customer feedback from the store to identify how customers perceive the current offering, services and brand.

 Some key questions I aimed to answer: